MWDelaney/acf-cover-media/README.md

 # Advanced Custom Fields Cover Media
 NOTE: This plugin is very much a work in progress.
-It includes a small number of layouts now, and will include more as time allows.

 A WordPress plugin that provides Easy, consistent cover image fields for WordPress and ACF Pro 5.